demengc/demengc/README.md

 ### 👋 Hello there!

-I'm Demeng, a curious student and developer passionate about using software to create a tangible impact.
+I'm Demeng, a bioinformatics student and developer passionate about driving tangible impact through software.

 I previously founded and continue to maintain Demeng Development, creating Minecraft plugins, Discord bots, and RESTful APIs.
 My open-source projects have accumulated over 170,000 downloads, and my paid products have successfully served 1,000+ customers worldwide.
 I've also collaborated with brands and creators to deliver advanced admin tools and immersive game modes, achieving several million monthly impressions.